issamouawad/MSThesis_Code/README.md

 * A JSON file compatible with (http://cocodataset.org/#format-results).

 ## 3D Localization
 3D Localization using the 3D point cloud is implemented in Matlab.
-The procedure is not linked directly to the tracking, but rather uses hard-coded tracks as input.
+The procedure currently is not linked directly to the tracking, but rather uses hard-coded tracks as input.
 The procedure (mainly accessible via function Get_Lidar_BB(BB_2D, InvM,pointCloud,order)) takes as inputs:
 * A 4D vector representing the boudning box (MinX,MinY,MaxX,MaxY)
 * The pseudo-inverse of the projection matrix